-Add this grilled flank steak to the menu this summer!
-You can serve this flank steak by itself, in tacos, or even in fajitas!
+Add this grilled flank steak recipe to the menu this summer!
+It’s tenderized, marinated, and grilled, making this easy grilled flank steak so tender and delicious.

 When it comes to this delicious grilled flank steak recipe there are three crucial steps to follow.
 Though they are all easy, they are all very important.

-How do you pound steak without making a mess?
-Let me tell you!
-Lay down a piece of parchment paper on a cutting board, lay the flank steak down on the parchment paper, and then cover the steak with one more piece of parchment paper.
+Lay down a piece of parchment paper on a cutting board, place the flank steak on top of the parchment paper, and then cover the steak with one more piece of parchment paper.

 Flank Steak Marinade